djmattyg007/doc-link-checker-cli/README.md

 doc-link-checker lint --md-type gfm
 ```

+This can also be configured with the environment variable `DOC_LINK_CHECKER_MDTYPE`.

 ### Exit codes

 If for some reason you need to control exit codes, you can do so with `--success-code` and `--failure-code`.
 They default to `0` and `1` respectively.